-Seahawks offensive line takes another hit with center Justin Britt’s injury vs. Falcons
+Seahawks offensive line takes another hit with center Justin Britt expected to be lost for the year

 Center Justin Britt went down with a left knee injury on the Seahawks’ opening drive against the Falcons.
 Britt immediately grabbed his left knee as he was bent backward, then remained on the field for a couple minutes as trainers attended to him.

-He has been ruled out for the remainder of the game.
+He was ruled out for the remainder of the game, and after the game Seahawks coach Pete Carroll said the injury would likely be season-ending.

+“It looks like an ACL” tear, Carroll said, adding that the team would await results of more tests before making a final determination.

-The injury appears to be significant.
-FOX cameras captured him with tears in his eyes as he spoke to teammates on the sideline.
-NFL Network’s Ian Rapoport tweeted that the Seahawks fear Britt will be out for the remainder of the season.
+FOX cameras captured Britt with tears in his eyes as he spoke to teammates on the sideline shortly after the injury occurred.

+“You hate to see that for Britt.
+We’re just praying for him for a speedy recovery,” veteran left tackle Duane Brown said.

 Joey Hunt replaced Britt at center.
-Hunt had played just 11 snaps this season before Sunday, and he started three games in his first three seasons with the Seahawks.
+Hunt, a sixth-round pick in 2016, had played just 11 snaps this season before Sunday, and he started three games in his first three seasons with the Seahawks.

+“Joey Hunt jumped in there and Joey has been preparing for this opportunity forever,” Carroll said.
+“He’s been a great worker and a total team guy and he’ll do a really good job filling the spot.
+Really smart guy and he’s ready to go.
+He’ll fill in just like our guys do.”

-The Seahawks were finally getting healthier on the line with veterans Duane Brown and D.J.
+The Seahawks were finally getting healthier on the line with Brown and D.J.
 Fluker returning to the starting lineup Sunday.

 Brown had missed the past two games with a biceps injury.